 In this context, Şekerbank has strategically gathered its operations under four groups:

 Supporting production and employment

-Setting strategic targets under these four headlines, the Bank broke a new ground in sustainable banking in 2020 and implemented a sustainability score program that offers privileges to customers who provide value to the environment and society.
+Setting strategic targets under these four headlines, the Bank broke a new ground in sustainable banking in 2020 and is offering privileges to customers who provide value to the environment and society.